 Specifically it says banks should have measures in place to detect suspicious transactions or activities that might indicate fraud.
 The BSI code includes examples of account activity indicators that might suggest a customer could be the victim of a scam and that the bank should contact the customer to verify the activity.

-Following our investigation, the bank told our investigator that it would refund all of Grace’s money together with interest, including the money she sent before the point it should have intervened as would still have been possible to recover the money from the fraudsters account at that point.
+Following our investigation, the bank told our investigator that it would refund all of Grace’s money together with interest at 8% per year simple.
+This included the money she sent before the point it should have intervened, as it would still have been possible to recover this money from the fraudsters' account at that point.
 Grace and her husband were happy to accept the bank’s offer.